qron88/Chameleon_Project/README.md

 mode on - see [Trusting the certificate](#trusting-the-certificate).

-`Scripts\whitelist.json` is the data-driven form of those 61 PCI ID whitelist entries (device ID, subsystem ID, description, and a captured INF section body to use as a template), originally derived by diffing a stock `Original_Nvidia_595.79...` package against a hand-patched one.
+`Scripts\whitelist.json` is the data-driven form of those 61 PCI ID whitelist entries (device ID, subsystem ID, description, and a captured INF section body to use as a template).

 ## Project layout